iamfortune/js-clock/README.md

-# js-clock
+#Kays-javascript-clock

-a clock built with html, css and JavaScript
+a clock built with HTML5, CSS and JavaScript.